AGlass0fMilk/mbed-mcuboot-demo/README.md

 **Note:** If your application uses internal flash for data storage (eg: KVStore), you must carefully configure the memory regions allocated to the primary slot, the scratch region, and your application to ensure there are no conflicts.

-#### Application Header Info

-The application header info section is at the beginning of the "primary memory slot".

-When deciding what to boot/update, the mcuboot bootloader looks at an installed application's header info, which is a special struct prepended to the application binary.
-It uses this header info to validate that there is a bootable image installed in the "slot".

-By default, this header is configured to be 4kB in size.
-This can be adjusted using the configuration parameter `mcuboot.header_size`.

-**However,** due to the way the FlashIAP block device currently works while erasing, the header_size should be configured to be the size of an erase sector (4kB in the case of an nRF52840).
-Erasing using the FlashIAPBlockDevice only works if the given address is erase-sector aligned!

-This header is prepended to the application binary during the signing process (explained later).

 #### Primary Application

 The primary application is the currently installed, bootable application.
 In this demo it is the `mbed-mcuboot-blinky` application.
 The application start address is configured using `target.mbed_app_start` and the size can be restricted using `target.mbed_app_size`.
 The primary application size **must** be restricted to avoid colliding with the scratch space region (if used)!

+#### Application Header Info

+The application header info section is at the beginning of the "primary memory slot".

+When deciding what to boot/update, the mcuboot bootloader looks at an installed application's header info, which is a special struct prepended to the application binary.
+It uses this header info to validate that there is a bootable image installed in the "slot".

+The header size is set and the header is created and prepended to the application binary by `imgtool` during the signing process (explained later).

+The minimum header size is determined by the size of interrupt vector table of the target.
+The interrupt vector table is located at the beginning of the application.
+The primary application start address (`target.mbed_app_start`) must conform to the requirements set by the target's architecture.
+For example, [the ARMv7-M reference manual](https://static.docs.arm.com/ddi0403/eb/DDI0403E_B_armv7m_arm.pdf) states that:

+> The Vector table must be naturally aligned to a power of two whose alignment value is greater than or equal to (Number of Exceptions supported x 4), with a minimum alignment of 128 bytes.

+The resulting minimum size depends on the SoC family, since the number of implemented exceptions differ.
+Check the reference manual of your MCU to calculate it.

+To summarize, the header size, the primary slot address and the primary application address are related according to this equation:

+`mcuboot.primary-slot-address + header-size = target.mbed_app_start`

 #### Application TLV Trailers